 Browser tracking is the process of collecting data about a user’s online activities through their web browser.
 This data can include browsing history, search queries, IP addresses, device information, and interactions with websites.
-While browser tracking is often used for targeted advertising, analytics, and improving user experience, it raises significant privacy concerns.
+While browser tracking often serves targeted advertising, analytics, and the improvement of user experience, it raises significant privacy concerns.
 In this article, we’ll explore what browser tracking is, how it works, and how you can protect your privacy while browsing on your iPhone or other devices.

 What is Browser Tracking?

 Browser tracking refers to the various methods used to monitor and record a user’s interactions on the web.
 This can include tracking the websites visited, the duration of visits, interactions with web content, and more.
-The data collected can be used for multiple purposes, such as personalizing content, targeted advertising, and gathering insights into user behavior.
+The data collected can serve multiple purposes, such as personalizing content, targeted advertising, and gathering insights into user behavior.

 Key Definitions

-• Cookies: Small text files stored on a user’s device by a website to remember information about the user.
-Learn more about cookies and their uses.
+• Cookies: Small text files that websites store on a user’s device to remember information about the user.

-• Browser Fingerprinting: Collecting unique information about a user’s browser and device configuration to identify them uniquely, as discussed in This article provides valuable insights and information on the topic..
+• Browser Fingerprinting: Collecting unique information about a user’s browser and device configuration to identify them uniquely.
+This article provides valuable insights and information on the topic.

 How Does Browser Tracking Work?